KenstonPTO/bylaws/README.md

 ## PTO COUNCIL DUTIES
 The duties of a PTO Council member shall include, but not be limited to:
-1. Have read and have an operational understaning of the PTO by-laws.
+1. Have read and have an operational understadning of the PTO by-laws.
 2. Abide by PTO Code of Conduct.
 3. Attend regular and special meetings (arriving promptly and remaining until adjournment) and vote when required.
-4. Keep a detailed account of duties, responsibilities and recommendations for succeeding board members.
+4. Keep a detailed account of duties, responsibilities and recommendations for succeeding members.
 5. If chairing a committee, make progress reports at all meetings or respond to current inactivity by saying “no report”.
 6. Answer correspondence promptly including providing committee documentation and keeping complete correspondence files.
 7. Follow all Treasury policies, including submitting funds for disbursement and proper handling of receipts.
 8. All PTO Council members (with the exception of Building Presidents and Vice Presidents) are required to attend at least one Kenston Board of Education meeting per year and provide a report to the Council President afterwards.
 9. All PTO Council members must be a member of at least on Building PTO General Board or be an active committee member in at least one Building PTO.
-10. All PTO Council members are encouraged to attend at least one Kenston Board of Education meeting per year.
-11. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.
+10. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.

 ## PTO COUNCIL TERM OF OFFICE
 Each officer in the PTO Council will have a one year term.
 Transitions take effect following the close of the final regular PTO Council meeting of the school year for all positions except for Treasurer.
 Council Treasurer will assume their duties at the close of the annual audit.